Crisis 22

 The Depth of Novels

-In the following pages I hope to show that a closer look into Russian and post colonial literature can help us confront the difficulties of the Ukraine War.
-Literature isn’t likely to have an effect on the battlefield itself, and perhaps it can’t even expose the war in a startlingly clear light.
-Yet it can help us to contextualize our understanding of war.
-It can provide us with larger, integrated contexts in which we can see the war not in isolation, but in interpenetrating patterns of culture, psychology, history, language, personal relations, cultural norms, etc.
+Novels aren’t likely to have an effect on the battlefield, and perhaps they can’t even expose the war in a startlingly clear light.
+Yet they can help us to contextualize our understanding of war.
+They can provide us with larger, integrated contexts in which we can see war not in isolation, but in interpenetrating patterns of psychology, culture, language, history, personal relations, family, cultural norms, etc. In this sense novels can enrich our understanding, which is often pared to the bone by political realism, harsh economic facts, media rhetoric, and the brutality of battle.
+Serious novels deal with these tough realities, yet at the same time they contextualizes our understanding of them, giving them flesh and blood.

 Seeing in this way, we might avoid the trap the Kremlin has set ❧ to divide us from Russia ❧ to divide us among ourselves, and ❧ to divide us from the rest of the world.
-For instance, if we gain empathy for the Vietnamese and Indonesian trishaw drivers in The Quiet American and The Year of Living Dangerously, we're more likely to think and feel about the struggling masses in a more generous way.
-If we follow the trajectory of Crime and Punishment’s Raskolnikov, who starts by murdering the old pawnbroker and ends by turning himself in at the police station, we might think differently about that famed Russian bullishness that knows only to double down and never to repent.
-Even the scoundrel Chichikov, who in Gogol’s Dead Souls tries to hoodwink buyers and cheat the State, attempts to change his ways.
+For instance, if we follow the debate about Napoleon in the opening pages of War and Peace, we can get a glimpse into the way Russians have dealt with war in the past.
+We can see how they deal with their fear, how they disagree on what to do about it, and how their fears and debates come from and affect their personalities, families, and societal norms.
+Or, following the trajectory of Crime and Punishment’s Raskolnikov, who starts by murdering an old pawnbroker and ends by turning himself in at the police station, we might think differently about that notorious Russian bullishness that knows only to double down and never to repent.
+Even the scoundrel Chichikov, who in Dead Souls tries to hoodwink buyers and cheat the State, starts to change his ways.

-Looking through the medium of the novel, we might come to feel that the world isn't divided up by nation, race, language or culture, but instead is unified by common needs, fears, strengths, weaknesses, and doubts.
+Looking through the medium of film, TV, or novel, we might come to feel that the world isn't divided up by nation, race, language or culture, but instead is unified by common need, fear, strength, weakness, courage, and doubt.
 With this type of understanding, we're less likely to set ourselves apart from other people, and less likely to demonize Russians.
-And if we understand the Russians better, we might even find a way to stop them from killing their neighbours, as if they were the Raskolnikov at the start of Crime and Punishment who believed that there was no deep, universal, moral law against murder.
+And if we understand the Russians better, we might even find a way to stop them from killing their neighbours.
+We may not go as far as Father Zosima in The Brothers Karamazov — who believes that we’re all responsible for the sins of everyone — yet we may start to wonder if such a universal forgiveness wouldn’t be such a bad thing.

 ☮️